cristina1512/Web-browser-simulator-c/README.md

 =============================================================================================================================================================================

-The browser supports the following commands:
+# The browser supports the following commands

 NEW_TAB – Creates a new tab initialized with a default page;